ewired/gjs-guide/docs/guides/gjs/asynchronous-programming.md

 ```

 The important thing to notice is that by using the `async`/`await` pattern, you
-can maintain a simple, synchronous programming style while taking advantage of
+can maintain a simple, synchronous-like programming style while taking advantage of
 asynchronous execution.

 With a wrapper function prepared, you can even run many of these operations in